A Phase-field Model for Apoptotic Cell Death: Numerical Simulations

 \section{Numerical Simulations}

-The model presented in Equations \eqref{equ:direct_phi_pde} is capable of simulating different types of topological transitions underlying the apoptotic phenomenon occurring in cells when induced by the presence of a cytotoxic phase field.
-Here, we simulate specific characteristics of apoptotic processes, namely finger formation, fragmentation, and nucleation as seen in the work by You et al. \cite{you2019correction}, with the aim of understanding parameters values triggering different transitions.
+The model presented in Equations~\eqref{equ:direct_phi_pde} is capable of simulating different types of topological transitions underlying the apoptotic phenomenon occurring in cells when induced by the presence of an cytotoxic phase field.
+Here, we simulate specific characteristics of apoptotic processes, namely finger formation, fragmentation, and nucleation as seen in the work by You~et~al.~\cite{you2015kml001}, with the aim of understanding parameter values triggering different transitions.